Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 To find out whether an application for a premises licence would be granted please see gambling provisional statement.

 The cost depends on the type of application made.
-For details see gambling fees.
+For details please see our gambling fees page.

 Complete the ‘application form for a premises licence' from the documents section and return to Preston City Council: